tonethar/IGME-330-Master/notes/demo-web-audio-1.md

     - can only hold hold unsigned 8-bit integers
     - can not be resized after it is created
     - is a [`TypedArray`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray) that references an underlying binary [`ArrayBuffer`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer)
-      - `ArrayBuffer`s are called "byte arrays" in other languages
+      - `ArrayBuffers` are called "byte arrays" in other languages
     - the `Uint8Array` is much more performant than a standard JavaScript [Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) (the one we usually create with the `[]` syntax)

 ## II.
 Start Files